CocoaPods/guides.cocoapods.org/CONTRIBUTING.md

 You can find almost all of the guides source in `/source`.
 Each section is then broken down into its own content folder.
 So the guides for using CocoaPods can be found in `/source/using`.
 Also, if you view a page on guides, there is a link at the bottom of the footer to the source page in this repo.

-The only exception is for the pages describing the Podfile and Podspec syntaxes, which are dynamically generated from the Ruby documentation of the source code, which you can find [here](https://github.com/CocoaPods/Core/blob/master/lib/cocoapods-core/podfile/dsl.rb) for the Podfile syntax and [here](https://github.com/CocoaPods/Core/blob/master/lib/cocoapods-core/specification/dsl.rb) for the Podspec syntax.
+The only exception is for the pages describing the **reference syntaxes**, which are dynamically generated from the Ruby documentation of the source code:

+ * The [Podfile syntax](https://guides.cocoapods.org/syntax/podfile.html) page is generated from [those documentation comments](https://github.com/CocoaPods/Core/blob/master/lib/cocoapods-core/podfile/dsl.rb)
+ * The [Podspec syntax](https://guides.cocoapods.org/syntax/podspec.html) page is generated from [those documentation comments](https://github.com/CocoaPods/Core/blob/master/lib/cocoapods-core/specification/dsl.rb)
+ * The [Command Line API](https://guides.cocoapods.org/terminal/commands.html) page is generated from [those documentation comments]()

 ###How do I make a change?